HMHS Glenart Castle: Sinking

 The most likely figures are that 182 were on board, of whom 29 survived.
 A total of 153 people were killed.
 Ninety-five of 120 crew died, including Captain Bernard Burt who had given the order "Every Man For Himself" before he was last seen retiring to the chart room.
 Both chaplains, 48 of 52 RAMC personnel, and all eight nurses of the Queen Alexandra's Imperial Military Nursing Service died.
 The matron of Glenart Castle, Kate Beaufoy, was among those killed in the sinking.
 Beaufoy was a veteran of the South African War and the Gallipoli campaign.
 Her family kept her diary and her writings describe life on the ship.
 Also killed was Staff Nurse Edith Blake, the only Australian nurse killed in action in the First World War.
 Having trained at the Coast Hospital (later Prince Henry Hospital) in Sydney, she volunteered to serve and was one of almost 130 Australian nurses allotted to the QAIMNS.
 She nursed at 1 Australian General Hospital in Cairo and 17 British General Hospital in Alexandria, on HMHS Essequibo and nursed Germans at Belmont Prisoners of War Hospital, Surrey before joining Glenart Castle.
 She described her war service in detailed letters home to her family.

 Newspaper reports suggested that the submarine may have shot at initial survivors of the sinking in an effort to cover up the sinking of Glenart Castle.
 The body of a junior officer of Glenart Castle was recovered from the water close to the position of the sinking.
 It was marked with two gunshot wounds, one in the neck and the other in the thigh.
 The body also had a life vest indicating he was shot while in the water.
 However, official records do not support this story.

 Aftermath

-The ship's wreck lies approximately 10 mi west of Lundy in 240 ft of water POS - 51:07N/05:03W.
+The ship's wreck lies approximately 10 mi west of Lundy in 240 ft of water at 51°7'N 5°3'W.

 After the war, the British Admiralty sought the captains of U-boats who sank hospital ships, in order to charge them with war crimes.
 Kapitänleutnant Wilhelm Kiesewetter — the commander of UC-56 — was arrested after the war on his voyage back to Germany and interned in the Tower of London.
 He was released on the grounds that Britain had no right to hold a detainee during the Armistice.
 Britain pressed for Berlin to pursue the cases concerning the British hospital ships Rewa, Glenart Castle, Guildford Castle and Llandovery Castle at the Leipzig War Crimes Trials, as all were attacked in waters in which Germany had declared that they would be respected under the Hague Convention.
 Only the case of HMHS Llandovery Castle was prosecuted, but the convictions were quashed.